Laphatize/firstwave/README.md

    ```

 ### Backend Setup
-1. Navigate to the `firstwave-api` directory.
+1. Navigate to the `vyvern-backend` directory.
 2. Start the server:
    ```bash
    node server.js